Which states have legal Sports Betting? Now ft. Missouri

 Wyoming

 In all, there will be 31 states with legal online sports betting once Missouri goes live.
-While these states allow betting from any location within state lines, states like Mississippi still require bettors to place wagers with licensed sportsbooks only when psychically at casinos.
+While these states allow betting from any location within state lines, states like Mississippi still require bettors to place wagers with licensed sportsbooks only when physically at those locations.

 In-Person, Retail Sports Betting Only